PopGirma1/webscraping/README.md

+sample code is give above.  live.php.  file.  but the whole project is linked on other free hosting site.

 since it is very large file i can't abe to upload here

 just go to this site i have already put a link to it.